dzavadindev/uart-over-rs485-protocol/README.md

 By the 3 hour mark of the implementation I have completed:

 - single byte bi-directional transfers over UART
-- the design completed (without a consideration for RS-485 yet, rewritten to the current version later).
+- the design  (without a consideration for RS-485 yet, rewritten to the current version later).

 After those 3 hours I havent even gotten to the interesting part with the PC defining the blink rate of an LED, so I just decided to work on it for fun and to wrap my head around the things I got stuck on and try complete more of the assignment.